Relative Error Bound Analysis for Nuclear Norm Regularized Matrix Completion: Our Results

+We compare our theoretical guarantees with previous results for matrix completion in this section.
+We focus on the practical scenario $|\Omega| \leq mn$, and for simplicity \emph{ignore} logarithmic factors.

-The most comparable result is the relative upper bound derived by~\citet{MC:Noise:Candes}, because they also rely on the incoherence condition.
-Using Lemma~\ref{lem:2} derived later in this paper to simplify (\ref{eqn:rel}) in Section~\ref{sec:full:matrix}, we obtain the following relative upper bound
+The most comparable study is the relative upper bound derived by \citet{MC:Noise:Candes} for the constrained problem in (\ref{eqn:noise}), since their analysis also relies on the incoherence condition.
+In the general case, Corollary \ref{cor:relative} gives the following relative error bound